AstreaTSS/PYTHIAWebsite/docs/legal/privacy_policy.md

 ## How Your Data is Stored

-All data is stored on protected infrastructure operated by trusted SaaS/VPS solutions (IE Neon, Hetzner).
+All data is stored on protected infrastructure operated by trusted VPS solutions.
 While storage methods may vary, most data will be stored within enterprise-standard databases such as [PostgreSQL](https://www.postgresql.org/).
 Please keep in mind that even with the highest standard of protection, no data can ever be 100% secure.
 While we strive to keep data secure and private at all times, absolute security cannot be guaranteed.

 ## How Long Your Data is Retained